teararoa2022/teararoa2022.github.io/wedding-en.md

 ## Accommodation

 Do not hesitate to contact us, and we will provide you with directions and addresses for different places to stay.

+## Civil wedding

+For the civil wedding we will get married in the town hall in Switzerland in the weeks before.
+We have not yet decided on the date.
+If you would like to participate in the civil ceremony as well, you are of course welcome.
+On August 24th we will hold a symbolic ceremony and the party.

 ![](/assets/wedding_main_photo.jpg)